-The Human Rights Program creates space for dialogue between the University and broader community through conferences, film screenings, and visits to campus by prominent human rights activists and scholars, including a number of University alumni.
+The Human Rights Program creates space for dialogue between the University and broader community through lectures, workshops, conferences, film screenings, and visits to campus by prominent human rights activists and scholars, including a number of University alumni.
 Since 1998, the Program has sponsored conferences on international and domestic human rights issues including detention, torture, and post-conflict reconciliation, as well as on the practice of human rights and the teaching of human rights in liberal education.
 Throughout the academic year, the Program sponsors many student-initiated human rights educational events on a wide range of topics, often in conjunction with interested student organizations.
 Human Rights Program staff and students also speak on human rights topics at local high schools and other universities and to community organizations and activist groups.

 To find out about upcoming events, check out our Events Calendar or Sign Up to receive weekly bulletins and event announcements.